-SCHEDULE O OF SPECIAL BIBLE LECTURES
+SCHEDULE OF SPECIAL BIBLE LECTURES

-1960-1961 1961-1962 1962-1963
+1961-1962 1962-1963 1963-1964

-Numbers-Deuteronomy Minor Prophets Matthew Isaiah Exodus-Leviticus Hebrews
+Genesis Hebrews Minor Prophets

-l Corinthians Revelation Genesis Romans Luke Psalms

-Revelation Romans Psalms
+Romans Psalms John

 The above schedule indicates the ministry of specially-qualified Bible teachers who each make available two weeks of concentrated ministry for the Seminary as a special feature of the English Bible department.
 These lectures are on the same graduate level as the courses taught by the resident professor, and include reading assignments and an examination, as well as such other research as is pertinent to the subject matter and historical position of the book under consideration.